IsaHu-dev/Film-Memory-Quiz-Night/README.md

 The site was deployed to GitHub Pages through the Gitpod environment.
 The deployment process involves the following steps:

    - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
-   - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
   - To deploying the web application: